majkinetor/au-packages/README.md

 * Set your environment variables:
   * If you want to use AppVeyor edit the `appveyor.yml` environment section.
 The minimum for the system to work is to specify `$Env:api_key` in order to push updated packages to Chocolatey repository.
   * If you want to use on your own machine create `update_vars.ps1` and set the variables there.
 You may also want to install `gist` gem: `cinst ruby; gem install gist` and to make sure `git push` doesn't require credentials.
 * Add your own packages.
+You can use `./New-Package.ps1 <package_name>` to create one from the template.

 ## Notes